|Stanford Men's Golf Team||2007 NCAA National Champions|

 During the decade since 2000, Stanford has continued to build on its prior successes culminating in winning the 2007 national championship.
 All-American selections include Zack Miller (photo on left), Matt Savage, Joseph Bramlett, Rob Grube (photo on right), Daniel Lim, Sihwan Kim, Philip Rowe and Alex Aragon.
 Head coach Conrad Ray was selected national coach of the year by the Coaches Association in 2007.
 A number of Stanford golfers are competing professionally from the 2000s teams and the future is bright for the Cardinal.

 Since 2010 the Cardinal continued to produce outstanding teams and players as the team advanced to postseason NCAA play each season.
 All-Americans have included Patrick Rodgers, Andrew Yun, Cameron Wilson, David Chung, Sihwan Kim and Steve Ziegler.
-Of special note has been the play of Patrick Rodgers who in only two seasons on the Farm has played on two Walker Cup teams, been named First Team All-American twice, has the lowest career scoring average of 70.77 (besting Tiger Woods' previous records over two seasons) and with 5 wins is tied for 3rd on Stanford's all-time career collegiate wins list.
+Of special note has been the play of Patrick Rodgers who in only three seasons on the Farm has played on two Walker Cup teams, been named First Team All-American three times, has the lowest career scoring average of 70.41 (besting Tiger Woods' previous records over two seasons) and with 11 wins is tied with Tiger on Stanford's all-time career collegiate wins list.